pdjr-n2k/ROM106/README.md

-D1 through D8 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED lenses or (and preferably), each LED can be elaborated with a light pipe mounted to the enclosure.
+D1 through D8 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED lenses or (and preferably), each LED can be mounted normally on the PCB and elaborated with a light pipe mounted to the enclosure.

 ## Use